Compression socks are fast becoming a must-have accessory among athletes and for a good reason. So why use compression socks?

 It is essential to be aware that there are inconsistencies between manufacturers.
 The pressure of the sock can vary depending on the stocking material, movements, and activities of the wearer, and the size of the wearer’s legs.

 Wear the correct size of compression socks to ensure they provide the right amount of compression and support.
 If you are unsure what compression sock sizes to wear, consult a health professional such as a physical therapist.
-They will show you the best way to put compression socks on and ensure the correct fit.
+They will show you how to wear compression socks and ensure the correct fit.

 Follow these steps to find your size: